Ingridfiv/ingridsblog/content/Commentary to IV Eg.md

 Title: Commentary to IV Edgar Latin
-Date: 2015-10-21
+Date: 2015-11-10
 Category: blog
 Tags: edgar, latin, translation
 Authors: Ingrid Ivarsen
 Summary: Commentary on the differences between the Old English and Latin versions of IV Edgar.
-Status: draft
+Status: published

-Before you start, see [here](https://ingridfiv.github.io/ingridsblog/the-strange-case-of-iv-edgar.html) for my introduction to IV Edgar and [here](https://ingridfiv.github.io/ingridsblog/translation-of-iv-edgar.html) for a translation of the Old English and Latin versions.
-There are lots of differences (many of which are marked in bold in the translation), but here I will just mention  the ones that have stood out to me for one reason or another or may be significant.
+Before you start, see [here](https://ingridfiv.github.io/ingridsblog/the-strange-case-of-iv-edgar.html) for an introduction to IV Edgar and [here](https://ingridfiv.github.io/ingridsblog/translation-of-iv-edgar.html) for a translation of the Old English and Latin versions.
+There are lots of differences (most of which are marked in bold in the translation), but here I will just mention  the ones that have stood out to me for one reason or another.
+In the commentary below I work on the assumption that the Old English was the original text and the Latin version a translation.
+Though it is of course possible that it was the other way around!

 ------------------------------